ADACS-Australia/2023_ASA_ECR_Python_Workshop/_episodes/Setup.md

 See the [ASA2022 code of conduct](https://www.asa2022.org/code-of-conduct) and the [Software Carpentries code of conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) for more information.

 > ## Introduce yourselves
 > ![IceBreaker](https://ichef.bbci.co.uk/news/976/cpsprodpb/D6B5/production/_123956945_225107a3-318d-4c2e-b040-2dcd03c4698a.jpg){: width="400"}
 >
-> Introduce yourself to your peers by telling us your name, a band you are listening to at the moment, and your favorite kind of pet.
+> Introduce yourself to your peers by telling us your name, a dish that you enjoy cooking, and something you look forward to doing in the summer.
 >
 > Do this in person and via the [etherpad]({{site.ether_pad}}).
 {: .challenge}

+## Group projects
+Throughout this week, we'll spend the mornings learning different aspects of software development in python.
+During the lessons there will be opportunities to practices the lessons learned, but often these will involve simple or contrived examples.
+We have decided to use mini group projects to allow you all to really dig into the lessons learned and practice them in a more real world situation.

+This afternoon we'll be forming groups and choosing projects.
+The projects will be based on making a python module of your choice, we have suggestions, but recommend that you think of the modules/code that you wish existed throughout the day.